percona/pmm-doc/docs/get-started/HA.md

         ```

     !!! note alert alert-primary "Note"
-        In the first case, the `--network` and `--ip` flags assign a specific IP address to the container within the Docker network created in the previous step.
+        - If you run the services on the same instance, the `--network` and `--ip` flags assign a specific IP address to the container within the Docker network created in the previous step.
 This IP address is referenced in subsequent steps as the ClickHouse service address.
-These flags are not necessary in the second case, where the services are running on separate instances since ClickHouse will bind to the default network interface.
+        - The `--network` and `--ip` flags are not required if the services are running on separate instances since ClickHouse will bind to the default network interface.

 ### **Step 4: Set up VictoriaMetrics**